 Based on the objective function above, we define the EC\textsuperscript{2} gain of a test $i$ as

 and, similar to W-IG, the W-EC\textsuperscript{2} gain as

 with $\text{Cost}(i)$ defined as in Eq. \ref{eq:conditional_test_cost}.

-Also like with W-IG, in the W-EC\textsuperscript{2} algorithm, we sequentially perform tests that maximize $\Delta_{\text{W-EC}^{2}}\left(i \mid \mathbf{x}_{\mathcal{P}}\right)$.
-We stop performing tests when all edges are cut, meaning that there is only one decision region left.
+Also like with W-IG, in the W-EC\textsuperscript{2} algorithm, we sequentially perform tests that maximize the gain $\Delta_{\text{W-EC}^{2}}\left(i \mid \mathbf{x}_{\mathcal{P}}\right)$.
+We stop performing tests when all edges are cut, which means that we have only one decision region left.